DataDog/integrations-core/disk/README.md

 ### Configuration

-The disk check is enabled by default, and the Agent collects metrics on all local partitions.
-If you want to configure the check with custom options, Edit the `disk.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
+The Disk check is enabled by default, and the Agent collects metrics on all local partitions.
+To configure the check with custom options, edit the `disk.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
 See the [sample disk.d/conf.yaml][3] for all available configuration options.

 ### Validation